 Ultimately, both furniture distressing techniques produced awesome results.

 The dark creme wax produced a more distressed unique look.

 I used the entire can of wax for the console table and the can was $10.00.

 Also, the wax required a bit more elbow grease.

 The stain produced a vintage look and was a bit easier to apply and control.

-Ultimately, I prefer to distress furniture with stain.
+Ultimately, I prefer to distress furniture with wood stain over dark wax.